-- If the value of a user-level attribute is requested, it refers to the attributes of the logged-in user. - If the value of a server-level attribute is requested, the value depends on which server the user is logged into.
+- of the logged in user's organization. - If the value of a server-level attribute is requested, the value depends on which server the user is logged into.
 For example, test and production servers may have a copy of the same repository, but different server-level attributes.
-For a given server, server-level attributes are shared and thus have the same value for all users.
+For a given server, server-level attributes are shared and thus have the same value for all users in all organizations.